soulsoiledit/geode-finder/README.md

 ### GitHub Releases

-1. An executable for Windows is located in GitHub releases.
+1. Executables for Windows, Linux, and macOS are located in GitHub releases.
+Download the zip corresponding to your platform, extract, and run the binary.

 ### Cargo